Prakash Yashwant Ambedkar

 Prakash Yashwant Ambedkar (born 10 May 1954), popularly known as Balasaheb Ambedkar, is an Indian politician, writer and lawyer.
 He is the president of Vanchit Bahujan Agadi political party.
 He is a three-time Member of Parliament.
 He was a member of the 12th and 13th Lok Sabha of India representing the Lok Sabha constituency of Akola, Maharashtra.
 He has served in both houses of the Indian Parliament.

 Personal life

-Prakash Ambedkar is the grandson of Indian politician Dr. B. R. Ambedkar, and Ramabai.
-His father's name is Yashwant Ambedkar (Bhaiyasaheb), and his mother's name is Meera.
-The Ambedkar family are followers of Buddhism.
-He has two younger brothers Bhimrao and Anandraj and a sister Ramabai who is married to Anand Teltumbde.
+Prakash Ambedkar is the grandson of Dr. B. R. Ambedkar, and Ramabai.
+His father's name is Y. B. Ambedkar (nicknamed "Bhaiyasaheb"), and his mother's name is Meera.
+He is a Navayana Buddhist.
+He has two younger brothers B. Y. Ambedkar and A. Y. Ambedkar and a sister Ramabai who is married to Anand Teltumbde.
 Prakash Ambedkar is married to Anjali Maydeo and they have a son named Sujat.